Upcoming Webinar | Navigating Global Privacy Trends in 2026 on December 3rd @ 1:00 PM ET

 Again, only those corporate systems and services that do not contain SLED data or metadata may exist outside of the authorization boundary—any that do contain that information must meet the same security requirements that your CSO must meet and be brought into the scope of your assessment.

-(Your letter awarding the Provisional status will include a list of controls and/or third-party systems that must be remediated before you can be awarded full authorization.)
+Your letter awarding the Provisional status will include a list of controls and/or third-party systems that must be remediated before you can be awarded full authorization.

 • For you to achieve full Authorization, your external services must:

-• Achieve StateRAMP or FedRAMP authorization; or
+• Achieve GovRAMP or FedRAMP authorization; or

 • You must move the product or service into the authorization boundary; or